Skip to main content

 Thermal Decomposition

-Thermal decomposition is a chemical process where a compound breaks down into simpler substances when heated, often without oxygen.
+Thermal decomposition is a chemical process where a compound breaks down into simpler substances when heated, often in the absence of air.
 It helps identify whether a substance is a compound by observing if it splits into different products upon heating.

 Recommended video: